-VII.
-CREDENTIAL COMMITTEE PROCEDURES
+VIII.CREDENTIAL COMMITTEE PROCEDURES

-The Credentials Committee makes determinations before, during, and after USBCs.
-Before a USBC, the Credentials Committee may have to determine whether a team's Positioning Points should be reduced because the team has different players than those with whom it won its PPs.
-During a USBC, the Credentials Committee may have to determine whether a proposed replacement for a player who has withdrawn from a team is eligible.
+The Credentials Committee makes determinations before and after USBCs.
+Before an Open USBC, the Credentials Committee may have to determine whether a team's Positioning Points should be reduced because the team has different players than those with whom it won its PPs.
 After a USBC, the Credentials Committee may have to determine whether a player on a team that has qualified to represent the United States is eligible to do so, and may also have to deal with augmentation issues.
 The general procedure in all of these situations is the same, but the specifics may be different.